New York Songlines: 30th Street

 North:

-201: Megantic apartments are apparently named for a lake in Quebec, though it could mean "mega-gigantic."
+201: Megantic apartments are apparently named for a lake in Quebec, though it sounds like it means "mega-gigantic."

-207: The 10-story Wilshire apartments were built in 1985 on the site of Columbia Records' 30th Street Studio, where such landmark albums as Miles Davis' Kind of Blue, Bob Dylan's Highway 61 Revisited, Leonard Bernstein's West Side Story and Glenn Gould's Goldberg Variations were recorded. studio was originally the Adams Memorial Presbyterian Church, built in 1875; it was adapted for recording in 1949.
+207: The 9-story Wilshire apartments were built in 1985 on the site of Columbia Records' 30th Street Studio, where such landmark albums as Miles Davis' Kind of Blue, Bob Dylan's Highway 61 Revisited, Leonard Bernstein's West Side Story and Glenn Gould's Goldberg Variations were recorded.
+The Studio was originally the Adams Memorial Presbyterian Church, built in 1875; it was adapted for recording in 1949.

 223: Big Brothers Big Sisters of New York; here since 1957.